leiteg/arch-linux-install/README.md

 ```

 > **Note:** Font rendering in Linux is below average, to say the least.
 Here are
-> [some tips][3] that can help improve it.
+> [some tips][3] to improve it.

 ### 4.6.
 Other Things

-This section shows some other things I find it useful to do.
+This section shows some other things I find useful to do.
 However, I usually
-do them *after* booting natively into the new system (and not from a chroot'ed
+run them *after* booting natively into the new system (and not from a chroot'ed
 system).

 ```bash